Peppermint Frappé: Reception

 The film was Saura's first significant commercial success.
 Peppermint Frappé won the Silver Bear for Best Director award at the 18th Berlin International Film Festival.
 It was listed to compete at the 1968 Cannes Film Festival, which was cancelled due to the events of May 1968 in France.

 Analysis

-Being a direct hommage to Vertigo, Peppermint Frappé uses Julián's obsession with the Hitchcockian blonde woman to illustrate Spain's suppressed fascination with the "foreign" West as well as repressed desires under the nationalist and isolationist regime of Francisco Franco.
+Being a direct homage to Vertigo, Peppermint Frappé uses Julián's obsession with the Hitchcockian blonde woman to illustrate Spain's suppressed fascination with the "foreign" West as well as repressed desires under the nationalist and isolationist regime of Francisco Franco.
 Furthermore the film is an examination of repression and obsession during Franco's era in Spain.
 Additionally, the character of Julián's nurse, also played by Chaplin, serves as an interesting example of how a passive feminine character can come to control a more assertive chauvinist by manipulating his desires.
-In Peppermint Frappé, a single actress and a handful of motifs create a chain of associations whose stylistic sophistication belies the seeming simplicity of the film’s linear plotline.
+In Peppermint Frappé, a single actress and a handful of motifs create a chain of associations whose stylistic sophistication belies the seeming simplicity of the film's linear plotline.
 Saura intended for the film to be an homage to his mentor, director Luis Buñuel, who was from Calanda.